DaanVandenBosch/phantasmal-world/FEATURES.md

     - 21st Century
     - Light rays - used in forest and CCA
     - Big CCA Door Switch
     - Laser Detect - used in CCA
     - Wide Glass Wall (breakable) - used in Seabed
     - item box cca
     - Desert Fixed Type Box (Breakable Crystals)
     - Merissa A
     - Merissa AA
-- Hunt optimizer combobox doesn't show any items when menu is initially opened